Comcast/ProjectGuardRail/README.md

 This repository will be updated as we use additional sources to update the library if required.

 ## Contributions
-Contributions and suggestions from the open-source is welcome.
+Contributions and suggestions from the open-source community are welcome.
 Please refer to the [Contributing.md](CONTRIBUTING.md) document for more information.
 All contributions must follow the [Comcast Code of Conduct](CODE_OF_CONDUCT.md).

 ## License